A computational medical XR discipline: Introduction

-5 billion people today lack access to proper surgical and anesthesia care and current training models cannot meet this demand.
-Furthermore, more than 1 billion jobs, almost one-third of all jobs worldwide, are likely to be transformed by technology in the next decade, according to OECD estimates.
-According to WHO, 40 million healthcare professionals are needed by 2030!
-This growing need for continuous upskill and reskill becomes even more crucial in the post COVID-19 pandemic era.
-Virtual Reality (VR) together with 5G spatial computing technologies can pose as the next final computing frontier regarding medical psychomotor/cognitive training, education, and empowerment.
+Today, 5 billion people lack access to surgical and anesthesia care, as traditional medical training methods struggle to keep up.
+According to OECD, over 1 billion jobs worldwide, nearly 30\% of all jobs, are likely to be transformed by technology within the next decade.
+In that respect, the World Health Organization predicts a shortage of 10 million healthcare professionals by 2030.
+Evidently, this growing need for training and continuous upskilling and reskilling of medical personnel, has become more crucial in the post pandemic era.
+Extended Reality (XR) coupled with spatial computing technologies emerges as a frontier in medical training, education, and empowerment, offering innovative solutions for psychomotor and cognitive skill development.
+In this position-survey paper, we present some of the most recent advances in the computational medical XR field, based on its definition (see figure \ref{fig:CMXR_OVERVIEW}), using state-of-the-art examples of research on simulation protocols, immersive and embodied research approaches, and steps towards more effective, user-tailored empowerment, therapy, rehabilitation, planning, navigation, upskilling and reskilling in the post-pandemic world.